normj/ServerlessTODOListTutorial/DotnetTryMaterial/StreamProcessing/DeployLambdaFunction.md

 that can be used to access other AWS services.
 When you construct a service client from the AWS SDK for .NET without specifing credentials the SDK will locate the credentials for the assigned role.

-All roles used for Lambda should have access to **CloudWatch Logs** to support Lambda saving logs.
+All roles used for Lambda should have access to **CloudWatch Logs** to support Lambda writing logs.
 In this Lambda function we also need to access to **Amazon Simple Email Service** to send emails and read access for the **DynamoDB Stream**.

 If you don't have an IAM role that has the required permissions then skip down to the [Create Role](#create-role)